veryqiang/footbrake/README.md

 ## Introduce
-FootBrake is a gui app that tries to do below things:
+FootBrake is a gui app that tries to do below things,

 - add media into Resolve, create timeline, render job...
 - select a render preset and render them out
 - copy the xml/aaf files in the source folder when finished

+**In as few clicks as possible**.

 Perfect for those who grade on a Windows machine, and use a mac as ProRes dongle.
 It remembers the input/output folders, you only need to set it up once.

 Tested working with Davinci Resolve 16.1.2 and 16.2, on macOS 10.15.1.